bagouryy/choco-mining/README.md

 - `Generator(x)` [BelaidBL19]: The constraint ensures that `x` is a generator, i.e. there exists no subset `y` of `x` such that `freq(y) = freq(x)`.
 - `ClosedDiversity(H,j,s,x)` [HienLALLOZ20]: Given a history of itemsets `H`, a diversity threshold `j` and a minimum frequency threshold `s`, the constraint ensures that `x` is a diverse itemset (i.e. there exists no itemset `y` in `H` such that  `jaccard(x,y) >= j`), `x` is closed w.r.t. the frequency and `freq(x) >= s`.

-We can model different problems using these constraints.
-The above figure shows examples of mining tasks (in blue) with the constraints (in red) involved in their modelling:
+Example of tasks that can be performed using these constraints include:

 - Frequent Itemset Mining: Given a threshold `s`, find all the itemsets `x` such that `freq(x) >= s`.
 - Closed Itemset Mining: Given a threshold `s`, find all the itemsets `x` such that `freq(x) >= s` and that are closed w.r.t. the frequency.